carbon-design-system/carbon/docs/developer-handbook.md

 #### How do I install a dependency?

-When installing a dependency, you can just do `yarn add <dependency-name>` as normal.
+When installing a dependency, you can run `yarn add <dependency-name>` as normal.
 The only difference now is that you also will check in the corresponding tarball entry in `.yarn/offline-mirror` as well so that we don't have to fetch this dependency from the live registry during Continuous Integration builds.